Azure/iotedge-lorawan-starterkit/docs/user-guide/deployment-scenarios.md

 1. Availability: If the deployment is done right, the single point of failure can be eliminated.
-1. Reliability: message delivery likelyhood is increased.
+1. Reliability: message delivery likelihood is increased.
 1. Reach: The deployment model can be expanded

 #### Disadvantages